Driving on a Suspended License in Michigan

-Michigan law makes it a crime to drive with a suspended or revoked driver’s license, and enforces what can be severe penalties upon conviction.
-However, the circumstances surrounding an arrest and allegation for a DWLS / DWLR (driving while license suspended or revoked) can play a significant role in determining the charges and penalties you face, and whether you have options for protecting your rights, freedom, and future.
+Michigan law makes it a crime to drive with a suspended or revoked license, and enforces what can be severe penalties upon conviction.
+However, the circumstances surrounding an arrest and allegation for DWLS/DWLR can play a significant role in determining the charges and penalties you face, and your options.

 Reasons for Suspended Driving Privileges